TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## koil-debug
+- Migrated from `__resource.lua` to `fxmanifest.lua` with `cerulean` fx_version.
+- Refactored client script to use `PlayerPedId` and modern entity enumerators.
+- Replaced deprecated `Citizen` functions with native `CreateThread`/`Wait` helpers.
+- Added configurable debug toggles for freezing entities and low gravity.